 - accessibility standards

-- noise standards (investigate)
+- investigating noise standards

-- emissions standards (investigate)
+- investigating emissions standards

-- use of alternative fuels (investigate)
+- investigating use of alternative fuels.

 Greater Wellington will encourage commercial services to meet equivalent Vehicle Quality Standards required for contracted services and consider "contracting over" any commercial services which do not meet these standards.